> Folk Music > Songs > Piper MacNeil

 Willie Scott [1897-1989] sang Piper MacNeil on 3 November 1967 in Bill Leader’s home in Camden Town, London.
 This recording was released in the following year on Scott’s Topic album The Shepherd’s Song, and it was also included in 1998 on the Topic anthology of the joys and curse of drink, They Ordered Their Pints of Beer and Bottles of Sherry (The Voice of the People Volume 13).
 Maurice Lindsay noted on Scott’s album:

-Willie got this song from another shepherd was was also a piper and fiddler, and who worked at Eskdalemuir, Dumfiresshire, around 1910.
+Willie got this song from another shepherd who was also a piper and fiddler, and who worked at Eskdalemuir, Dumfiresshire, around 1910.
 The piper was “a canty chap and a couthy chiel”, who “dearly lo’ed the whisky O!”
 Not even the remonstrances of his mother could persuade him to give up his dram.
 For in every situation he faced, his consolatory refrain was:

 The whisky’s guid an’ the whisky’s grand,